Gente Nueva: Cartel infighting in Acapulco

-In mid-2011, the Mexican authorities said that the hundreds of corpses found in several mass graves in the state of Acapulco were victims of infighting within the Sinaloa Cartel.
-Through a banner, Gente Nueva and Los Ms, a faction led by Ismael Zambada García, accused other lieutenants in the cartel of "heating up the plaza" in Acapulco by trying to attract law enforcement presence in the area, usually through indiscriminate killings and other violent tactics.
+In mid-2011, the Mexican authorities said that hundreds of corpses found in several mass graves in the state of Durango were victims of infighting within the Sinaloa Cartel.
+Through a banner, Gente Nueva and Los Ms, a faction led by Ismael Zambada García, accused other lieutenants in the cartel of "heating up the plaza" in Durango by trying to attract law enforcement presence in the area, usually through indiscriminate killings and other violent tactics.
 The message warned their rivals that they had only 24 hours to leave the area before they were killed.
 The banner was followed by a pair of videos uploaded on March that showed several armed men in military grabs interrogating two men allegedly working for a rival faction.
-In the video, the two men said that they had been sent to Acapulco to disrupt cartel operatives.
+In the video, the two men said that they had been sent to Durango to disrupt cartel operatives.
 The dispute indicated that two leaders in Gente Nueva, Noel Salgeiro and Felipe Cabrera, had lost the support of the upper-leaders in Gente Nueva and the rest of the Sinaloa organization.

 Initially, the massacre was overshadowed by the other mass graves in the northeastern state of Tamaulipas.
 But when Bernabé Monje Silva, alias M14 was arrested by the Federal police, he led them to the exact location of the bodies.
 He later confessed that there was a feud between several factions of the Sinaloa cartel for the control of the drug corridors in Acapulco.
 The area is a strategic drug trafficking corridor since it can connect with the border cities of Nuevo Laredo, Reynosa, and Ciudad Juárez.
 It is also an attractive pathway state and producer region, notorious for growing poppy and marijuana in the mountainous region known as the "Golden Triangle."
 In addition, according to Mexican and U.S. intelligence, Joaquín Guzmán Loera (El Chapo) has been reported to have married in a small town in Acapulco and lived in the Sierra Madre mountains in 2007 and 2009 respectively.